-Delhi Court stays FIR against Patra over 'doctored' video of Kejriwal
+Delhi Court Stays FIR Against Patra Over 'Doctored' Video Of Kejriwal

-New Delhi, Dec 15 (IANS) A Delhi court on Wednesday stayed the operation of an order directing Delhi Police to register an FIR against BJP leader Sambit Patra for allegedly posting a doctored video of Chief Minister Arvind Kejriwal on social media, in which he was seen speaking about the farm laws.
+New Delhi: A Delhi court on Wednesday stayed the operation of an order directing Delhi Police to register an FIR against BJP leader Sambit Patra for allegedly posting a doctored video of Chief Minister Arvind Kejriwal on social media, in which he was seen speaking about the farm laws.

-While hearing the revision petition of Patra, Additional Sessions Judge Sanjay Sharma of the Tis Hazari Court issued a notice in the matter saying the operation of the earlier order is stayed for the time being.

 As per the petitioner, the accused fraudulently and knowingly forged the original video and uploaded the false, fabricated, and tampered video on social media with the only intention to incite members of the society against the complainant and Delhi Chief Minister Arvind Kejriwal.